johnson-jesse/storylab/README.md

 };
 ```

-## naming
+### Component Story Param Naming
-Try to establish a project wide convention for labels.
+Try to establish a project wide convention for GitHub labels.
 Maybe this can get you started:

 * `Widget/<component_name>` - This is your smallest component within your codebase
 * `Feature/<component_name>` - This is some combination of elements that do somehting cool